-The Group's capital management policy is to ensure that it has sufficient and necessary financial resources to fund its working capital needs, capital asset purchases and debt service requirements associated with its existing operations over the next 12 months.
-And also consider the debt ratio to maintain investor, creditor and market confidence and to sustain future development of the business.
-The Group's capital management strategy is consistent with the prior year, and the debt ratio is 42% and 44% at December 31, 2022 and 2021.
+The Group's capital management policy is to ensure that it has sufficient and necessary financial resources to fund its working capital needs, capital asset purchases and debt service requirements associated with its existing operations over the next 12 months, wherein it also take the debt ratio into consideration to maintain investors, creditors and market confidence, as well as to sustain the future development of the business.
+The Group's capital management strategy was consistent with that of the prior year, in which the debt ratios of 38% and 39% were taken into account as of December 31, 2024 and 2023, respectively.